cjw1115/enable-chromium-ac3-ec3-system-decoding/README.md

 Change your user-agent: [User-Agent Switcher and Manager](https://chrome.google.com/webstore/detail/user-agent-switcher-and-m/bhchdcejhohfmigjafbampogmaanbfkg)

 ### Verify with Process modules
-If on system decoding is working, the Dolby MFT will be loaded by chromium.
-You can use some tool to dump chromium loaded modules.
+If on system decoding is working, the Dolby MFT will be loaded by Chromium.
+You can use some tool to dump Chromium loaded modules.

 Take listdll.exe as example: [Download listdll](https://learn.microsoft.com/en-us/sysinternals/downloads/listdlls)